 For example, we collect notes from our conversations with you, details of any complaints or comments you make, details of purchases you made, items viewed or added to your basket and wish list choices, discount code redemptions, brands you show interest in, web pages you visit and how and when you contact us.

-For example, which of our shops you prefer to visit and where you redeem your vouchers.
+For example, which of our products you prefer.

 For example, you might share information on your skin type which allows us to recommend appropriate beauty brands.